bufbuild/docs.buf.build/docs/roadmap.md

 Today, Protobuf import paths are relative to user specified include directories.
 This may be the single most painful lesson for new users to learn, so we want to get rid of it entirely.
 Imagine importing `buf.build/googleapis/googleapis/google/api/http.proto` rather than `google/api/http.proto`.
-The BSR will support this transition in a backwards compatible manner, so that you can transition to using fully qualified import paths if you like in your project.
+The BSR will support this transition in a backwards-compatible manner, so that you can transition to using fully qualified import paths if you like in your project.

 ### BSR API

-A large part of the BSR API is usable with the `buf` CLI, but we will soon be exposing the BSR API so that you can build your own tools and integrations with it.
+A large part of the BSR API is usable with the `buf` CLI, but we will soon expose the BSR API so that you can build your own tools and integrations with it.

 ## `buf` CLI